pipeline-tools/gusty/README.md

 ### Airflow Operators

-gusty will take parameterized `.yml` for any operator located in `airflow.operators` and `airflow.contrib.operators`.
-In theory, if it's available in these modules, you can use a `.yml` to define it.
+gusty will take parameterized `.yml` for any operator, given a string that includes the module path and the operator class, such as `airflow.operators.bash.BashOperator` or `airflow.providers.amazon.aws.transfers.s3_to_redshift.S3ToRedshiftOperator`.
+In theory, if it's available in a module, you can use a `.yml` to define it.

 ### Custom Operators